-- If feed (in bulk or packed) is procured directly from producers, these producers must be listed in the QS database as "eligible to deliver". - If feed is procured unpacked (in bulk) via traders, they must be listed in the QS database as "eligible to deliver". - If packaged feed is purchased via traders, the trader resp. the producer must be listed in the QS database as eligible to deliver; if the trader is listed in the QS database as eligible to deliver, there is no need for verification of the producer.
-If the trader is not QS-eligible to deliver, the producer of the packaged feed must be listed in the QS database as eligible to deliver. - If a livestock owner commissions a transport company to transport unpacked feeds, the livestock owner must ensure that the transport company is listed in the QS database as eligible to deliver. - If feed is procured from a cooperation of several livestock owners, the collaboration must be contractually established, and no feed may be marketed to third parties who do not belong to this group.
-The purchase of feed from the cooperation must be traceable and verifiable by each cooperation partner by means of delivery notes (collective delivery notes/documentation possible). ⇒ Criterion 3.3.7 is checked at the producer of the feed.
+- If feed (in bulk or packed) is procured directly from producers, they must be eligible to deliver into the QS scheme. - If feed is procured unpacked (in bulk) via traders, they must be eligible to deliver into the QS schemeIf packaged feed is purchased via traders, the trader resp. the producer must be eligible to deliver into the QS scheme; if the trader is listed in the QS database as eligible to deliver, there is no need for verification of the producer.
+If the trader is not QS-eligible to deliver, the producer of the packaged feed must eligible to deliver into the QS scheme. - If a livestock owner commissions a transport company to transport unpacked feeds, the livestock owner must ensure that the transport company is eligible to deliver. - If feed is procured from a cooperation of several livestock owners, the collaboration must be contractually established, and no feed may be marketed within the QS scheme to third parties who do not belong to this group.
+The purchase of feed from the cooperation must be traceable and verifiable by each cooperation partner by means of product-related documents (e.g. delivery notes, collective delivery notes/documentation possible). ⇒ Criterion 3.3.7 is checked at the producer of the feed. - Delivery notes or invoices, sack tags, contractual agreement on feed production